krzemienski/awesome-from-stars/README.md

 * [teejee2008/ukuu](https://github.com/teejee2008/ukuu): A paid version of Ukuu is now available with more features. https://teejeetech.in/2019/01/20/ukuu-v19-01/                 Kernel Update Utility for Ubuntu-based distributions.
 Provides desktop notifications when new mainline kernel is available.
 Lists kernels from http://kernel.ubuntu.com/~kernel-ppa/mainline/ with options to install and remove.
 * [huangsam/ultimate-python](https://github.com/huangsam/ultimate-python): Ultimate Python study guide for newcomers and professionals alike. :snake: :snake: :snake:
 * [ultrajson/ultrajson](https://github.com/ultrajson/ultrajson): Ultra fast JSON decoder and encoder written in C with Python bindings
+* [getumbrel/umbrel](https://github.com/getumbrel/umbrel): A beautiful personal/home server OS for self-hosting with an app store.
+Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
 * [devxoul/Umbrella](https://github.com/devxoul/Umbrella): ☂️ Analytics abstraction layer for Swift
 * [wimpysworld/umpc-ubuntu](https://github.com/wimpysworld/umpc-ubuntu): Scripts for UMPCs such as GPD Pocket, Pocket 2, MicroPC & TopJoy Falcon
 * [JohnSundell/Unbox](https://github.com/JohnSundell/Unbox): [Deprecated] The easy to use Swift JSON decoder